operate-first/service-catalog/README.md

 ## Integrations

 It is possible to integrate backstage using many other external providers such as GitHub or GitLab.
-For now we decided that using no integrations is the best option.
+For now, we decided that using no integrations is the best option.
 Read more about [integrations](https://backstage.io/docs/integrations/).

 ## Configuration files

 There are 4 configuration files present in this repository.
 Backstage handles configuration files similarly to how `kustomize` handles deployment manifests.
-There is a base configuration file, in this case `app-config.yaml`.
+There is a base configuration file, in this case, `app-config.yaml`.
 Then 3 other configuration files add on top of the base config file by merging the two files.

 Only edit the base file if you are sure that the change will be relevant for all other 3 configuration files.
 More information can be found in the backstage [documentation](https://backstage.io/docs/conf/).